 A Patch provides additional, revised or updated code for an operating system or application.
 Except for open source software, most software vendors do not publish their source code.
 So, patches are typically pieces of binary code that are patched into an existing program (using an install program).

 Phishing is a type of internet fraud that seeks to acquire a user’s credentials by deception.
-It includes theft of passwords, credit card numbers, bank account details, and other confidential information.
+It includes the theft of passwords, credit card numbers, bank account details, and other confidential information.
 Phishing messages usually take the form of fake notifications from banks, providers, e-pay systems, and other organizations.
 The phishing attempt will try to encourage a recipient, for one reason or another, to enter/update personal data.
 Common reasons given can include “suspicious login to the account,” or “expiration of the password.”
-Read more on Allot’s solutions for Network Security.

 Process Hollowing is a security exploit in which an attacker removes code in an executable file and replaces it with malicious code.
 The process hollowing attack is used by hackers to cause an otherwise legitimate process to execute malicious code.
 This attack can be done while evading potential defenses, such as detection analysis software.